 For gifts of print materials, see the JMU Libraries Gift Policy.
-For gifts of archival collections, personal papers, or manuscript materials, please contact the Special Collections Librarian.
-In addition to Special Collections’ Deed of Gift, the following publications of the Society of American Archivists are helpful for understanding these types of donations:
+For gifts of archival collections, personal papers, or manuscript materials, please contact the Head of Special Collections.
+In addition to Special Collections’ Deed of Gift, the following publications from the Society of American Archivists are helpful for understanding these types of donations:

-The Special Collections Librarian and support staff, in consultation with liaison librarians as well as Technical Services support staff, will conduct ongoing assessments of the content of Special Collections to ensure adequate and appropriate resources to support the mission of Special Collections, the Libraries, and the University.
+The Head of Special Collections, and support staff, in consultation with liaison librarians as well as Technical Services support staff, will conduct ongoing assessments of the content of Special Collections to ensure adequate and appropriate resources to support the mission of Special Collections, the Libraries, and the University.

 Special Collections normally acquires only one copy of a published work or printed material.
 Exceptions may be made for variant editions or for editions containing significant marginalia.